Reading Flipping Book: Example of Spoof Text with Generic Structure

-Do you still want to read a funny story?
+Now we are learning and trying to understand an English stories.
+Do you like reading a funny story?
 Let’s see the following short sample of spoof text.
-If you enjoy reading the twisting story, you can read more in my previous post 12 examples of spoof text.
+If you enjoy reading the twisting story, you can read more in my previous post in examples of spoof text.
 Here is the story today

 There was a student.
 He studied at a college.
 The student was was deeply in love with his girl classmate.
 Unfortunately he did not know know what to do to get the girl’s attention.